First things first

 Once you set your wedding date, it's best to contact myself or another Marriage Commissioner as soon as possible to make sure we are available for the day and time you're thinking of.
 Calgary is a rapidly growing city of almost 1,300,000 people and there are approximately 40 Marriage Commissioners to serve that booming population.

 When it comes to paperwork, your first step is to visit one of the many registry offices around town, the same spot you renew your driver's licence.
 You can search online for a registry agent online at Services Alberta - Registry Agents or search the Yellow Pages for "License and Registry Services".
 There, you will purchase a Registration of Marriage/Marriage Licence Form.

-On that form, you'll be asked to supply the full name of the bride and groom (i.e. John Charles Smith or Cheryl Marie Conrad), your dates of birth, religious denomination if applicable, place of birth, the full legal names of both your parents and their place of birth (as in Calgary, Spokane, etc.)
+On that form, you'll be asked to supply your full names (with a middle one if you have it), your dates of birth, place of birth, the full legal names of both your parents and their place of birth (as in Calgary, Spokane, etc.)

 Once you purchase your Registration of Marriage/Marriage Licence, it is valid for three months.
 If you purchase it on March 1st, your wedding can take place anytime between then and June 1st.
 But that doesn't stop you contacting me and together, starting to think about, exchange ideas, etc. about what kind of marriage ceremony you'd like six months or a year down the road.